Dobruja: Ancient history

 Early Greek scholars such as Herodotus appear to have regarded the region as the south-western extension of Scythia – a practice also followed in a 2nd-century BC inscription, recording a decree made in Histria, which refers to the region surrounding the Greek city as Scythia.
-However, the toponym Μικρά Σκυθία (Mikra Skythia), usually translated as Scythia Minor or Lesser Scythia appears to have become the name for the specific region later known as Dobruja.
-The earliest known usage of the name "Scythia Minor" (Mikra Skythia) is found in Strabo's early Geography (1st century AD).
+However, the toponym Μικρά Σκυθία (Mikra Skythia), usually translated as Scythia Minor appears to have become the name for the region later known as Dobruja.
+The earliest known usage of Mikra Skythia is found in Strabo's early Geography (1st century AD).
 The Greeks thus apparently distinguished it from Scythia Major, which lay north of the Danube delta.